Associate Professor, Department of Philosophy, University of Toronto.

 My main research interests are in the history of metaphysics and philosophy of mind, philosophical theology, early modern philosophy, German Idealism, Jewish philosophy, idealism, the relationship between metaphysics and ethics.

 I am affiliated with the Centre for Jewish Studies at the University of Toronto, and the Groningen Centre for Medieval and Early Modern Thought, Netherlands.
-I’m also a member of the Spinoza Society of Canada, the Modern Philosophy and Jewish Philosophy Research Groups at University of Toronto, and an editor for PhilPapers and Ergo.
+I’m also a member of the Spinoza Society of Canada, the Modern Philosophy and Jewish Philosophy Research Groups at University of Toronto, and an editor for PhilPapers.

 The paper examines a relatively neglected element of Spinoza’s theory of mind, the intentional relation between human minds and bodies.
 Prima facie textual evidence suggests, and some readers agree, that the existence of this intentional relation commits Spinoza to an ontological and explanatory dependence of certain properties of minds on properties of bodies.
 The paper argues that such dependence contradicts Spinoza’s other epistemological commitments.
 The paper offers a different interpretation of the Spinozistic understanding of intentionality by appealing to the dual-reality model of Spinoza’s theory of representation.